TAMUSHPE/tamushpe-guides/docs/shpeathon26/introPhase/brainstorm.md

 **Design a product that can combat the human environmental impact.**

 Your goal is to find a way to reduce the impact humans have on the environment!
-Whether this impact be through polution, deforestation, or any other means, that is up to you to decide!
+Whether this impact be through pollution, deforestation, or any other means, that is up to you to decide!

 <!-- FIXME: Change to correct prompt/theme -->